‘DWTS’ Cast 2017: BTS Footage Will Get You Ready For Season 24 Premiere

 Next up, we have Val Chmerkovskiy and Fifth Harmony’s Normani Kordei.
 Team “Booty And The Beast” have been putting in some seriously long days.
 To make things even more tricky, Normani is on tour and will be flying all over the place in between her Monday night appearances on Dancing With The Stars.

 “She has an insane schedule for the first three weeks of the show.
-She’s flying back and forth from Asia and obviously Val Chmerkovskiy will be going back and forth with her as well.
-In terms of how it will affect her, we’ll have to wait and see how she can withstand the pressure, the time change, their rehearsal time will be limited due to how they’re losing a day each way.
+She’s flying back and forth from Asia, and obviously, Val Chmerkovskiy will be going back and forth with her as well.
+Regarding how it will affect her, we’ll have to wait and see how she can withstand the pressure, the time change, their rehearsal time will be limited due to how they’re losing a day each way.
 But Normani is great and Val’s a great teacher.
 If anybody could handle this, it’s the two of them,” said Edens.

 this the after party for the next 3 months #dwts #longhours #workworkwork